InstinctEx/Snitcher/README.md

 # INZStealer
-This Program will collect and send via a webhook on Discord all your usernames and passwords stored in your Brave and Chrome browser.
+This Program will collect and send via a webhook on Discord all your usernames and passwords stored in your browsers.
 It will also steal your Discord Token.

 # Features